markdohle/week-18/README.md

 4. Products component.
 Return a div with a header only to see that is works.
 5. index.html.

-Why does the order of the script files matter?
+Why does the order of the script component files matter?
 If I change the order of the list I get an error.

 ```Uncaught ReferenceError: Home is not defined```